jcoreio/zod-forms/docs/docs/concepts.md

 # Concepts

-## Values and Raw Values
+## Values and Parsed Values

 Zod schemas parse an input value and may return an output value of a different type.

 To support this well, `@jcoreio/zod-forms` stores both input and output values in form state.

-The API refers to input values as "raw values" and output values as "values".
+The API refers to input values as "values" and output values as "parsed values".

 ## Path arrays